 Museum + Couture

-Using my extensive knowledge of art history and museums’ online collections, I live-match runway couture worn during award shows and celebrity-filled galas with famous artwork.
-As I virtually dash through the galleries via their website, I cross geographies and jump through time and space.
+Using my extensive knowledge of art history and museums’ online collections, I live-matched runway couture worn during award shows and celebrity-filled galas with famous artwork.
+As I virtually dashed through the galleries via their website, I crossed geographies and jump through time and space.
+The matches were posted as the nights progressed on my Twitter account using the hashtags #MetGalaMatch and #AwardShowsSoMuseum.

 Met Gala Match

-It started while watching E!RedCarpet’s Met Gala Manus x Machina (2016) special; I realized that one of the celebrity’s gowns appeared to include a pair of silver seashells from the museum’s collection.
+Met Gala Match started in 2016, while watching E!RedCarpet’s Met Gala Manus x Machina special when I realized that one of the celebrity’s gowns appeared to include a pair of silver seashells from the museum’s collection.
 This amusing comparison became the first of many that evening, soon turning into an annual tradition matching couture and artwork exclusively from the Met.

 MetGalaMatchOnePage